The 21 persuasion tips are in PDF form below for you too

-This persuasion technique rests on a person’s need to remain consistent with what he has said or promised.
+This persuasion technique rests on a person’s need to remain consistent with what they have said or promised.

 In order to be accepted in society, people do their best to stick to their words.
 It’s a matter of honor and integrity.

-The more a person values these concepts, the more he will stick to his word.
+The more a person values these concepts, the more they will stick to their word.
 You can easily use this to your advantage.

 For example, if Senator A has recently announced his commitment to the environment, it would be a good time to solicit help for your eco-friendly organization.

-After all, he has just said it himself.
-Backing out now would diminish his name.
+After all, they just said it themselves.
+Backing out now would diminish their reputation.